Contract Tools Won’t Start Due to an Error

-What this means: It’s possible that some of Contract Tools’ prerequisites are missing; see Prerequisites for Installing Contract Tools for a list of prerequisites.
+What this means: It’s possible that a Contract Tools prerequisite is missing; see Prerequisites for Installing Contract Tools for a list of prerequisites.
 It’s also possible that the file in which Contract Tools preferences are saved is damaged.

-What you should do: Make sure that Contract Tools’ prerequisites are installed on your computer.
+What you should do: Make sure that Contract Tools’ prerequisites are installed.
 A simple way to do this is to uninstall and reinstall Contract Tools; see Uninstalling Contract Tools and Installing Contract Tools to learn how.
 If this doesn’t resolve the issue, you can make Word create a new, undamaged Contract Tools preferences file with default preferences.